l3onlau/llm-rss-digest/README.md

 # 📰 LLM RSS Digest Agent (v2.0)

-**An intelligent, autonomous agent that monitors RSS feeds, filters noise based on a User Profile, and generates executive briefings using local LLMs.**
+**An intelligent, autonomous agent that monitors RSS feeds, filters noise based on a Query, and generates executive briefings using local LLMs.**

 This project demonstrates an advanced **Agentic RAG (Retrieval-Augmented Generation)** workflow using LangGraph, LangChain, and local Hugging Face models.
 It moves beyond simple "chat with data" to perform active intelligence analysis: fetching, chunking, retrieving, reranking, extracting, summarizing, and self-evaluating.